apache/spark/docs/streaming-programming-guide.md

   <td> When called on a DStream of (K, V) pairs, returns a new DStream of (K, V)
   pairs where the values for each key are aggregated using the given reduce function <i>func</i>
-  over batches in a sliding window. <b>Note:</b> By default, this uses Spark's default number of parallel tasks (2 for local machine, 8 for a cluster) to do the grouping.
+  over batches in a sliding window. <b>Note:</b> By default, this uses Spark's default number of parallel tasks (2 for local mode, and in cluster mode the number is determined by the config property <code>spark.default.parallelism</code>) to do the grouping.
 You can pass an optional
   <code>numTasks</code> argument to set a different number of tasks.
   </td>
 </tr>
 <tr>